Apotheosis

 Apotheosis (from Ancient Greek ἀποθέωσις, from ἀποθεόω/ἀποθεῶ 'to deify'), also called divinization or deification (from Latin deificatio 'making divine'), is the glorification of a subject to divine levels and, commonly, the treatment of a human being, any other living thing, or an abstract idea in the likeness of a deity.

 Apotheosis relates to religion and is the subject of many works of art.
-Figuratively "apotheosis" may be used in almost any context for "the deification, glorification, or exaltation of a principle, practice, etc.", so normally attached to an abstraction of some sort.
+Figuratively, "apotheosis" may be used in almost any context for "the deification, glorification, or exaltation of a principle, practice, etc.", so normally attached to an abstraction of some sort.

-In religion, apotheosis was a feature of many religions in the ancient world, and some that are active today.
-It requires a belief that there is a possibility of newly created gods, so a polytheistic belief system.
-The Abrahamic religions of Christianity, Islam, and Judaism do not allow for this, though many recognise minor sacred categories such as saints (created by a process called canonization).
+Apotheosis is a feature of many religions in the world, and some that are active today.
+It is a belief in a possibility of newly created gods, so a polytheistic belief system.
+The Abrahamic religions of Islam and Judaism do not allow for this, though many recognize minor sacred categories such as saints (created by a process called canonization).
 In Christian theology there is a concept of the faithful becoming god-like, called divinization or in Eastern Christianity theosis.
 In Hinduism there is some scope for new deities.
 A human may be deified by becoming regarded as an avatar of an established deity, usually a major one, or by being regarded as a new, independent, deity (usually a minor one), or some mixture of the two.